jenojp/negspacy/README.md

 spaCy pipeline object for negating concepts in text.
 Based on the NegEx algorithm.

-*NegEx - A Simple Algorithm for Identifying Negated Findings and Diseasesin Discharge Summaries Chapman, Bridewell, Hanbury, Cooper, Buchanan*
+**NegEx - A Simple Algorithm for Identifying Negated Findings and Diseases in Discharge Summaries Chapman, Bridewell, Hanbury, Cooper, Buchanan**

 ## Installation and usage
 Install the library.